 There is plenty of support available for international students before you arrive and during your studies.
 We aim to make all our students feel as welcome as possible and to help them settle in quickly.

 If you need a visa to study at Oxford, you can find detailed guidance on the University's visa and immigration pages.

 The Oxford Student website offers lots of advice on getting ready to study at Oxford, including information about accommodation, finances, insurance and medical treatment, travelling to Oxford and adjusting to life in the UK.
 The Orientation for New Students podcast series has insights and advice from current students, and is particularly relevant for students from outside the UK.

 Oxford Online Pre-Sessional English course

-If you have been made an offer for entry in 2023-24, you may be able to use the Language Centre’s English language pre-sessional course, which is normally run online in the summer, as an avenue to meet any English language conditions you have been set.
-Further details will be available in early 2023.
+If you have been made an offer for entry in 2024-25, you may be able to use the Language Centre’s English language pre-sessional course, which is normally run online in the summer, as an avenue to meet any English language conditions you have been set.

 Oxford’s academic year is divided into three terms — Michaelmas, Hilary and Trinity — and three vacations.
 Most of our graduate courses begin in Michaelmas term (October).
 However, a small number begin in Hilary term (January) or Trinity term (April).